Skip to main content

 6. Submit a completed Medical Examination Report Form and Medical Examiner’s Certificate Form.

-8. Note: To obtain a Class A or Class B CDL, you must take theory training from an approved theory training provider listed in the FMCSA Training Provider Registry (TPR).
+8. Pass all written tests.
 Your provider will send your training records to the TPR once you have successfully completed this training.
-With this training your state DMV will allow you to take the official written knowledge test for a CLP.
+With this training your state DMV will allow you to take the official written knowledge test for a Commercial Learner’s Permit (CLP).

 9. Pass a vision test.